Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

 \begin{definition} For any $\epsilon\in(0,1)$, we say that $X\in\R^{m\times n}$ is an $\epsilon$-nuclear norm stationary point (NSP) of problem \eqref{ucpb} if it satisfies $\|\nabla f(X)\|_*\le\epsilon$, and that it is an $\epsilon$-stochastic nuclear norm stationary point (SNSP) of problem \eqref{ucpb} if it satisfies $\E[\|\nabla f(X)\|_*]\le\epsilon$. \end{definition}

-\section{Matrix optimization with low-rank orthogonalization}
+\section{Matrix Optimization with Low-Rank Orthogonalization}

-In this section, we propose algorithms with low-rank orthogonalization for solving \eqref{ucpb}.
-In particular, we first propose low-rank orthogonalization in Section~\ref{subsec:muon-smso}, which serves as a subroutine in matrix-variate optimization algorithms.
-Then, we propose low-rank matrix-signed gradient descent methods in Section~\ref{subsec:d-muon}, and a low-rank variant of Muon in Section~\ref{subsec:s-muon}.
+In this section, we propose matrix optimization algorithms with low-rank orthogonalization for solving \eqref{ucpb}.
+In particular, we first propose low-rank orthogonalization in Section~\ref{subsec:muon-smso}.
+Then, we propose low-rank MSGD in Section~\ref{subsec:d-muon}, and a low-rank variant of Muon in Section~\ref{subsec:s-muon}.

-\subsection{Low-rank orthogonalization}
+\subsection{Low-Rank Orthogonalization}

-Orthogonalization has attracted increasing attention in recent optimizer designs, as it has shown strong empirical promise in foundation model training (e.g., see \cite{bernstein2024old,jordanmuon,lau2025polargrad,tuddenham2022orthogonalising}).
-In this subsection, we develop a low-rank orthogonalization method, leveraging low-rank matrix approximation techniques, that serves as a lightweight substitute for the orthogonalization subroutine used in matrix-variate optimizers.
+Orthogonalization techniques have attracted increasing attention in recent optimizer designs, as it has shown strong empirical performance in foundation model training (e.g., see \citep{bernstein2024old,jordanmuon,lau2025polargrad,tuddenham2022orthogonalising}).
+In this subsection, we develop a low-rank orthogonalization method, leveraging low-rank matrix approximation techniques, that serves as a lightweight substitute for the existing orthogonalization subroutines used in matrix-variate optimizers.

-Specifically, our low-rank orthogonalization method, presented in Algorithm~\ref{alg:r-msgn-1}, is based on Gaussian sketching \cite{halko2011finding}.
+Specifically, our low-rank orthogonalization method, presented in Algorithm~\ref{alg:r-msgn-1}, is based on Gaussian sketching \citep{halko2011finding}.
 This method first draws a Gaussian random matrix $G\in\R^{n\times r}$ with $r\ll\varrho$, and performs a QR decomposition on $MG$ to obtain a column-orthogonal Q factor $Q\in\R^{m\times r}$.
 Then, it computes $\mathrm{msgn}(Q^TM)\in\R^{r\times n}$ and returns $M_O=Q\mathrm{msgn}(Q^TM)$ as a low-rank approximation for $\mathrm{msgn}(M)$.
 As will be shown in Theorem~\ref{thm:msgn-qqm}, $M_O$ represents the matrix sign of $QQ^TM$, which is a low-rank approximation of $M$.
 Its proof is deferred to Section \ref{subsec:pf-srt}.

 \begin{theorem} Consider Algorithm \ref{alg:r-msgn-1} with inputs $M\in\R^{m\times n}$ and $r\in\mathbb{Z}_+\cap[1,\varrho]$, where $\varrho:=\min\{m,n\}$.
 Let $Q\in\R^{m\times r}$ be generated by Algorithm \ref{alg:r-msgn-1}.
 Then, for any $r_*$ satisfying $2\le r_* \le r-2$, it holds that